ThePhantomMario/PhantomUi/README.md

 # PhantomUi
-PhantomUi is a Roblox GUI library I created to make it easier to create user interfaces, such as an inventory, shop or leaderboard.
+PhantomUi is a Roblox GUI library I created that you can use to easily create user interfaces, such as an inventory, shop or leaderboard.